 Here is a brief video on the most common metrics for AdWords.
 Please watch the following 3:09 video.

 The video below is specifically about the linking of AdWords and Google Analytics, and its value in allowing us to understand more about the path and actions visitors take after clicking an ad.
 Please watch the following 4:31 video.

-Transcript of Benefits of Linking your Google Analytics and Adwords Accounts
+Video: Benefits of Linking your Google Analytics and Adwords Accounts (4:31)

 A Note on Your Early Adopters

 Aside from what you will learn from the quantitative side of analytics, you can not underestimate pairing those learnings with the qualitative insights you can gain from talking to early adopters.
 Whether it is something formalized such as an online survey to those visitors who took an action, or simply a phone call a week later to understand their thoughts and expectations, this small step can be invaluable to understand the story behind the analytics.

 It is important for us to remember there are people represented by all of those analytics and metrics, and if they have purchased or signed up for more information, their identity is known.
 What you may find is that you can fall into a certain "stock ticker" mentality as you sift through all of the analytics, where you believe that all answers can be found in the numbers.
 Sometimes you may find that an ad did extremely well in bringing people in to the landing page, but the landing page did not "convert" well... or that the landing page did an excellent job of keeping visitors, but few purchased or took action.
 These are the cases when you would want to take those in the minority and contact them to see if there were obstacles they saw, but were able to overcome.